vishnubob/pycon2016/proposal_physical.md

 # Title
-Fabrication with Python: How to use Python to make physical things.
-Laser Cutters, 3D printers, and python
+Laser Cutters, 3D Printers, and Python

 # Category
 Other